How does magnetic effect nail polish?

 Born Pretty is known for their nail art supplies and they haven’t let us down here.
-Their magnetic polishes have great definition.
+Their magnetic polishes have great definitions.
 Respond well to magnets and are long-lasting.
-These definitely need to be layered over a black base in order to have the contrast to really shine.
+These definitely need to be layered over a black base in order to have the contrast really shine.

 You can have cat-eye nails.
 But Born Pretty wants to raise that to magnetic polish that is also multi-chrome or multi-chrome with holographic glitter.
 These aren’t for the faint of heart.
 These are flashy polishes.

 How to use this polish?

-- Prepare your nails with BASE COAT and wait for it dry.
+- Prepare your nails with BASE COAT and wait for them dry.

 - Apply the black color coat and wait for it to dry then 2nd coat, wait for it dry.

 - Apply 3D magnetic nail polish.

-- Use the magnet stick close to nail immediately for at least 30s.
+- Use the magnet stick close to the nail immediately for at least 30s.
 The closer distance more obvious effect.
 But keep away from the polish.
-The effect is decided on the line of the magnet stick and the direction you put it.
+The effect is decided on the line of the magnet stick and the direction in which you put it.

 - Apply BORN PRETTY top coat and use the magnet stick close to the nail again for at least 30s.

-Hirado magnetic polish is a little less metallic looking for finish.
+Hirado magnetic polish is a little less metallic looking for the finish.
 It still has that gemstone shine and the bright metallic flash of the cat eye.
-This is another gel so it will need to cure under a led lamps.
+This is another gel so it will need to cure under led lamps.
 They don’t specifically recommend a black base coat with this.
 Just two coats of polish but from looking at it.
 There are six polishes in each set and 10 sets to choose from.
 Each set isn’t that much different from the others.
 But the wide range of slight color theme changes does give you a little more control over the colors you’d like to get.